When I started planning my vacation to Bora Bora, the first thing I started thinking about was what I was gonna wear.

 I’d recommend getting one like this as it folds up really small so it won’t take up much room in your suitcase.

 You can expect the occasional heavy downpour so having a waterproof jacket will be a lifesaver.
 Make sure it’s super lightweight as it will still be very hot and humid even when it’s raining.

 These downpours don’t tend to last very long.
 They’re usually over within 20 minutes and due to the heat, it dries very quickly.

 What to Wear in Bora Bora at Night

-Despite having some of the most luxurious resorts in the whole world, you’ll be surprised to hear that Bora Bora is actually fairly casual.
+Despite having some of the most luxurious resorts in the whole world, you’ll be surprised to hear that Bora Bora is actually fairly casual even at night.

 You don’t need to overdress, a maxi dress is perfect for night time in Bora Bora.
 You won’t see many people in tight, cocktail dresses at all.

 I personally wore either a maxi dress or one of my sundresses every single night and definitely didn’t feel out of place.

 I’d recommend bringing around 3 long, floaty dresses so you have different options.
 Most hotels offer a laundrette service so you can have them washed if you need to.

 I found that it was still pretty hot in the evenings in Bora Bora so loose, comfortable clothing is ideal.
 It doesn’t really drop below 75ºF in the evenings.